rachit-malik/Cyclistic-Capstone-Project/README.md

 2. Why would casual riders buy Cyclistic annual memberships?
 3. How can Cyclistic use digital media to influence casual riders to become members?

+Lily Moreno asked me to answer the 1st Question - How do annual members and casual riders use Cyclistic bikes differently?

 ---

 ##  2. Prepare Phase